justinc1/keycloak-fetch-bot/docs/realm.md

 Attributes
   - DONE
 Role Mappings
+  - CHECK, are group-role mappings used?
   - Realm Roles
-    - CHECK
+    - TODO
   - Client Roles
-    - CHECK
+    - TODO - try to avoid, use "Realm Roles" - client roles are sort of old-way, deprecated.
 Members
   - ignore, just readonly/status
 ```

+QUESTION, exported group.json has '"subGroups": []'.
+Where in GUI is this?

 ## users
 ```
 # top tabs, for one user
 Details
+  - DONE
-  - "Required User Actions" - one from Authentication Attributes
+  - "Required User Actions" - those come from Authentication Attributes
+  - DONE
 Credentials
-  - passwordstate needed
+  - QUESTION is passwordstate needed - is there a password for each human user?
+    Likely not - user does password reset.
   - more than one credential possible
 Role Mappings
-  - CHECK, I hope roles are assigned to groups, not to user.
+  - CHECK, can we ignore this? - I hope roles are assigned to groups, not to user.
 Groups
   - DONE
 Consents